lmfit/lmfit-py/_sources/parameters.txt

    {'decay': 0.404, 'phase': -0.020, 'frequency': 0.102}

+For details of the use of the bounds :attr:`min` and :attr:`max`, see :ref:`parameter-bounds-label`.

 The :attr:`expr` attribute can contain a mathematical expression that will be used to compute the value for the Parameter at each step in the fit.